 Rock 2 Water

 Day 1 From Alice Springs, we journey across the rugged Outback to Uluru (Ayers Rock).
 Nothing will prepare you for the sight of Uluru – it’s awesome!
 We learn about the region’s indigenous history at the Uluru Kata Tjuta Aboriginal Cultural Centre before taking an easy walk around the base of Uluru and learn more about Aboriginal interpretations from your Culturally Accredited Groovy Guide.
 There’s no better way to finish the day than watching the amazing sunset over Uluru, before snuggling inside your swag under the star-studded desert sky.

 Day 2 After an early breakfast, we’ll head to Kata Tjuta (The Olgas) for a sunrise and visit the majestic Valley of the Winds, with its ancient rock formations and extraordinary views.
 The hikes here can be challenging at times with steep sections and duration of about 3 ½ hours.
-We relax back at our campground, take a dip in the swimming pool or join one of our adrenalin Plus options.
+We relax back at our campground, take a dip in the swimming pool or join one of our adrenalin Plus options such as Skydiving over Uluru!

 Day 3 Today we set out for Watarrka National Park (Kings Canyon), you’ll need to stop to admire and photograph the massive sandstone walls, vast canyon floor and breath-taking gorges.
 On the Canyon Rim Walk (3-4 hours) experience the beautiful Garden of Eden and learn more about local Aboriginal culture.